 Electromagnetic radiation affects most electronic devices in some way.
 In addition to intentional electromagnetic energy, some devices generate stray radiation, such as electric welders, thyristor rectifiers, fluorescent lamps, and the like.
 This interference is manifested in most cases as conducted interference, which is involved in other standards of this series of standards.
 Methods to prevent the effects of electromagnetic fields often also reduce the effects of such sources of interference.

-SDR-2000B EMI Shielding Chamber from LISUN is fully compliant with IEC61000-4-3 and has a suitable size to maintain a uniform field with sufficient space relative to the EUT.
-More details please check:/product-id-389.html
+SDR-2000B Magnetic Shielding Chamber for EMI from LISUN is fully compliant with IEC61000-4-3 and has a suitable size to maintain a uniform field with sufficient space relative to the EUT.

 4. Electrical Fast Transient Burst Immunity